 We can now choose to limit the number of post types we will link with each other.
-For example, we might want to limit the workload of our tour guides by only assigning them to three tours while we only need three people to cover each one.
+For example, we might want to limit the workload of our tour guides by only assigning them to three tours, and we may only need three people to cover each tour.

-Our “tour” and “tour guide” custom post types can now be connected with multiple elements from the other.
+Our “tour” and “tour guide” custom post types can now be connected with multiple elements from each other.

-We can now see on the front-end that Ella is now one of the guides for the Paris & Food tour.
+We can now see on the front end that Ella is one of the guides for the Paris & Food tour.